wp-plugins/theatre/readme.txt

 __Shortcodes__

-Theater come with one shortcode:
+Theatre comes with one shortcode:

 	[wp_theatre_events]